nchammas/nchammas.github.io/about.md

 permalink: /about/
 ---

 Howdy.
 I'm Nicholas Chammas.

-I don't have anything to say here yet.
+Please note: There are many people in the world who share my name, and a few who also use the `nchammas` handle online.
+Don't confuse them for me.
+I don't use Twitter, for example.